-The remainder of this paper is organized as follows.
-In section \ref{related_work} we revise the state of the art around our research topic.
-Section \ref{BOA} presents our solution for identifying the user's Operating System, Browser and Application.
-In section \ref{Results} we present a through evaluation of our method including its robustness to changes in network conditions at test time.
+The remainder of this paper is organized as follows In Section \ref{related_work} we review the state of the art on this topic.
+Section \ref{BOA} presents our solution to identifying the user's operating system, browser and application.
+In Section \ref{Results} we evaluate our method including its robustness to changes in network conditions at test time.
 In Section \ref{Possible Countermeasures and Limitations} we discuss limitations and possible countermeasures.
-Finally, we conclude and discuss future lines of work in Section \ref{Conclusions and Future Work}.
+Finally, we discuss future lines of work in Section \ref{Conclusions and Future Work}.